 Kyrgyzstan: A beautiful country for cycling with a decent-enough infrastructure, which means it attracts more cyclists than any other country.
-The mountains are steep and the roads are not always great, so come prepared.
+The calf-exploding steepness of the mountains requires a good preparation.

 Tajikistan: Cycle touring the Roof of the World is tough.
-Really tough.
-No doubt it’s beautiful, but it is a hard, lonely journey over some of the most remote mountain passes in the world.
-Nonetheless, it’s getting more popular every year!
+It’s also just a special feeling cycling here, so do take this lonely journey over some of the most remote mountain passes in the world.
+Getting more popular every year!